CierraPugh/Modeling-Class2023/README.md

 # Modeling-Class
 Hello!
-Another year of modling!
+Another year of modeling!
 The Fish has been moved!